Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Chern-Simons approach to symmetry enriched Abelian topological orders in 2+1-D

 Let's take a look at the simplest case, when the two SET states share exactly the same set of data (\ref{data of a SET phase}).
 In this case the tunneling term (\ref{tunneling term}) essentially sews the left and right edge of the same SET phase.
 The smooth sewing between left and right edge basically tunnels the same local microscopic degrees of freedom $\hat{V}_{{\bf K}{\bf l}}^L$ of one edge with its counterpart $\hat{V}_{{\bf K}{\bf l}}^R$ on the other edge.
 The following tunneling term \bea \mathcal{H}_{tunnel}^0=\sum_{I=1}^N T_I\cos\Big(\sum_J{\bf K}_{I,J}(\phi^L_J-\phi^R_J)+\varphi_I\Big). \eea is allowed by symmetry $G_s$ and will gap out the edge states.
 Notice that all cosine terms commute with each other, so they can be minimized simultaneously.
 One important feature of the above tunneling terms is that there are $|\det{K}|$ inequivalent classical minima\cite{Wen1990} for the $\{\phi^L_J-\phi^R_J\}$ variables of the cosine terms.
 In other words, the chiral bosons will be pinned at one of the $|\det{K}|$ classical values by the above tunneling terms.
-These $|\det{K}|$ have a one-to-one correspondence to the $|\det{K}|$ degenerate ground states on torus of the Abelian topological order here.
+In this case the one-to-one correspondence between left and right anyons is simply $\vec\mu_L=\vec\mu_R$.